Software Integrations: How to Integrate Software Online

 Furthermore, software integrations are designed to ensure that no valuable information is lost during the software interactions.

-One of the most common challenges organizations face, especially in the wake of the pandemic, is integrating disjointed software.
+One of the most common challenges organizations face is integrating disjointed software.

 Many applications aren't connected to one another, which results in what is referred to as data islands.